Anshum4n1/gym-trainer/README.md

    npm start
    ```

-5. Open your web browser and visit `http://localhost:3000` to access the application.
+5. Open your web browser and visit `http://localhost:5173` to access the application.

 ## Usage

 - **Dashboard**: The dashboard is the main interface for managing clients and appointments.
 You can add new clients, edit existing client information, and schedule appointments for clients.

+- To add a client, click the "Add Client" button on the homepage.
+- To schedule an appointment, use the "Add Appointment" button in the table.
+- To make changes to an appointment, utilize the edit and delete buttons associated with a specific appointment.
+- Access the Calendar section by clicking the "Calendar" link in the navigation bar.
 - **Calendar**: The calendar page displays appointments in a visual calendar format.
 You can view appointments for different clients and dates.

 ## Features